openSUSE/news-o-o/_posts/2010-11-06-opensuse-weekly-news-issue-148-is-out.markdown

- That said, Iâ€™ve put myself into the position of those who are new to desktop Linux or simply overwhelmed by something within the platform.
+ That said, I’ve put myself into the position of those who are new to desktop Linux or simply overwhelmed by something within the platform.
 With this article, I hope to address new ideas alongside some challenges that I believe, if dealt with realistically, would make using Linux more accessible for everyone. (...)"